NASA GSFC global VLBI quarterly solutions

 (CDDIS).

-There are three types of solutions:
+There are four types of solutions:

 - Geodetic global solutions present estimates of stations